 Sultan Idris Murshidul'adzam Shah, The 28th Sultan Of Perak

-This photograph from Abdur-Razzaq Lubis and Khoo Salma Nasution's collection shows Sultan Idris of Perak.
+The first photograph, from Abdur-Razzaq Lubis and Khoo Salma Nasution's collection, shows Sultan Idris of Perak.

 Born on 19 June 1849 at Kampong Kuala Keboi, Perak, he was the third son of Bendahara Raja Alang Iskandar ibni Raja Ahmad Tengah and Che' Ken Uda Sari binti Abdul Rahman.
 He was educated privately.

 As Raja Idris he was appointed Magistrate and Penghulu, Kuala Kangsar in 1875 and held the post until 1885 when he was appointed Chief Justice, a position he held until 1887.
 During this appointment, in 1886, he was given the title Raja Muda which carried with it the honour of being the next Sultan of Perak, taking over the role on the death of his father-in-law on 26 July 1887.
 He was proclaimed the 28th Sultan of Perak on 29 July 1887 and his coronation took place at Kuala Kangsar on 5 April 1889.